 Media consumption is changing

-You may be able to tell from the increased number of memes and circulars your parents, colleagues and friends are sending you over WhatsApp that COVID has driven the boomers online.
+You may be able to tell from the increased number of memes and circulars your parents, colleagues and friends are sending you over WhatsApp that COVID has driven the baby boomers and millennials online.
 They’re watching and listening to more streaming services and spending longer on social media channels like Facebook, Twitter and Instagram.
 Digital audiences are shifting and the profile of an online user might be about to change for the long-term.